All Episodes

 There you have it.

-The sports drive-by so excited.
+The sports drive-bys are so excited.

-They've got their own water gate now over the inflation of football in the National Football League.
+They've got their own Watergate now over the inflation of football in the National Football League.

-This is how they led their newscasts last night.
+Here is how the three major networks, ABC, CBS, NBC, this is how they led their newscasts last night.

-Tonight, caught in a pressure cooker.
+Tonight, caught in a pressure cooker, is Tom Brady a cheater?

-Quarterback Tom Brady responds to reports that the Patriots use deflated footballs in the AFC championship game.
+Quarterback Tom Brady responds to reports that the Patriots use deflated footballs in the AFC Championship game.

 On our broadcast tonight, full denial from Patriots quarterback Tom Brady and from his coach as a football inflation scandal remains bigger than the upcoming Super Bowl.